National Investment and Infrastructure Fund: NIIF Master Fund

+NIIF Master Fund has 7 platforms across ports & logistics, smart meters, renewable energy, roads, airports and digital infrastructure.

 In February 2018, Master Fund created its first platform along with DP World to invest in the ports and logistics sector in India.
 Together, NIIF and DP world announced the investment of $3 billion in the platform.
 In March 2018, Hindustan Infralog, the joint venture platform between DP World and the NIIF announced that it bought 90% stake in the logistics firm Continental Warehousing.
-In June 2022, NIIF expanded its partnership with DP World through an investment of around INR 2,250 crore (approximately USD 300 million) to acquire 22.5% in Hindustan Ports Pvt Ltd (HPPL).
-Hindustan Ports is a wholly-owned subsidiary of DP World.
+In June 2022, NIIF expanded its partnership with DP World through an investment of around INR 2,250 crore (approximately US$300 million) to acquire 22.5% in Hindustan Ports Pvt Ltd (HPPL).
+Hindustan Ports is a wholly owned subsidiary of DP World.
 The transaction is under customary completion conditions and is expected to be closed by Q1 CY2023.

-In February 2019, Master Fund announced a partnership with BII (formerly known as CDC Group) and EverSource Capital (a joint venture between Everstone Capital and Lightsource BP) to cumulatively invest USD 300 million in Ayana Renewable Power, the renewable energy platform founded by BII.
+In February 2019, Master Fund announced a partnership with BII (formerly known as CDC Group) and EverSource Capital (a joint venture between Everstone Capital Asia and Lightsource BP) to cumulatively invest US$300 million in Ayana Renewable Power, the renewable energy platform founded by BII.
 In December 2020, all three investors injected further capital into the platform.
 Following this, Master Fund became the majority shareholder in the company.
 In January 2022, Ayana Renewable Power announced that its portfolio has crossed 1 GWac of operational renewable energy capacity.

 In October 2019, Master Fund and Energy Efficiency Services Limited (EESL) announced the creation of a joint venture, IntelliSmart Infrastructure Private Limited, to implement, finance and operate the smart meter roll-out program of power distribution companies.

 In November 2020, NIIF announced the acquisition of Essel Devanahalli Tollway (22 km six lane toll road in the state of Karnataka) and Essel Dichpally Tollway (60 km four lane toll road in the state of Telangana) through the Master Fund.
-These roads are managed by Athaang Infrastructure, NIIF’s proprietary roads platform.
+These roads are managed by Athaang Infrastructure, NIIF's proprietary roads platform.
 In 2022, NIIF announced the acquisition of another two roads in Jammu & Kashmir to be managed by Athaang Infrastructure - Navayuga Quazigund Expressway Private Limited and SP Jammu Udhampur Highway Limited.

+In December 2022, GMR Airports Limited (GAL), the airport business holding entity and a subsidiary of GMR Airports Infrastructure Limited and NIIF announced a financial partnership for NIIF to invest in the equity capital of three airport projects.
+These included the greenfield international airports at Mopa, Goa and Bhogapuram, Andhra Pradesh.
+The transaction envisaged NIIF making a primary investment of INR 6.31 billion in the form of Compulsory Convertible Debenture (CCD) in GMR Goa International Airport Limited (GGIAL), a special purpose vehicle to run and operate the Manohar International Airport Goa.
+In December 2023, NIIF announced that it is investing up to INR 6.75 billion in GMR Visakhapatnam International Airport Limited (GVIAL), a special purpose vehicle to develop and operate the Bhogapuram International Airport.